TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 Lean startup practices turn project managers, business leaders, and designers into scientists who constantly validate their ideas by running an array of experiments.
 But experiments can get out of hand and turn perfectly sane people into mad scientists.
 A sure way to keep our sanity is to start with a strong hypothesis to give the experiment structure.

 A strong hypothesis will tell you what you are testing and what you expect to get out of the test.
 By stating expectations, you are delineating the goals that the experiment has to hit to make it a success or failure.
-This will help you define when to determine that the experiment needs to be scrapped or it is ready to be taken to market.
+This will help you define when to determine that the experiment needs to be scrapped or the idea is ready to be taken to market.

 Key elements of writing a good hypothesis: